 Student Financial Aid Details

-Student life at GCC is dominated by a variety of active clubs and organizations, with most students pertaining to at least one.
-A token sampling of GCC’s clubs and organizations would include the Viking Voice (which is the student-run newspaper), the Phi Theta Kappa National Honor Society, the Student Government Association, the Criminal Justice Club, and the Grayson Nursing Students Association.
+Student life at GCC is dominated by a variety of active clubs and organizations, with most students belonging to at least one.
+A sampling of the school’s clubs and organizations would include the Viking Voice (which is the student-run newspaper), the Phi Theta Kappa National Honor Society, the Student Government Association, the Criminal Justice Club, and the Grayson Nursing Students Association.

 Student Enrollment Demographics

-Grayson County College is a member of the National Junior College Athletic Association (NJCAA), participating in Region 5 of the Western Junior College Athletic Conference.
+The college is a member of the National Junior College Athletic Association (NJCAA), participating in Region 5 of the Western Junior College Athletic Conference.
 GCC has actually won three national championships and has developed a strong athletic reputation in the sports practiced on campus, namely: baseball, men’s basketball, women’s basketball, and softball.
-The school’s mascot is the Viking (and for women’s teams, they refer to the “Lady Vikings”).
+The school’s mascot is the Viking (for women’s teams, they refer to the “Lady Vikings”).

-Separately, the school operates its own 18-hole golf course, which is a holdover from the former Perrin Air Force Base which the West Campus portion of the main Denison campus is situated on.
+Separately, the school operates its own 18-hole golf course, a holdover from the former Perrin Air Force Base, on which the West Campus portion of the main Denison campus is situated.